 If you have any questions about the current environment, or about your investments or financial plans for the future, please get in touch with us or email email@example.com.
 If you would like to hear a full recording of the call, please get in touch with your usual contact at Canaccord who can share this with you.

-Please remember, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.
+Please remember, if you hold an account with Canaccord, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.

 Find this useful?
 Read more here: